-Between March 31st and April 2nd, the(Fossavatnsgangan in Icelandic) will take place in the Westfjords.
+Between April 13-15, the(Fossavatnsgangan in Icelandic) will occur in the Westfjords.
 The annual ski race was first held in in 1935 and is the oldest and biggest cross-country skiing festival in Iceland.

-The early racetrack was 18 km (11 miles long), a standard length for international and Olympic cross country ski races at the time.
-Unlike today’s cross country skiing races, overcrowded tracks and throngs of spectators were not a problem in Fossvatn’s early days!
+The early racetrack was 18 km (11 miles long), a standard length for international and Olympic cross-country ski races at the time.
+Unlike today’s cross-country skiing races, overcrowded tracks and throngs of spectators were not a problem in Fossvatn’s early days!
 Only seven skiers showed up for the inaugural race.
-All quite understandable, considering just getting to the starting line was no easy feat., the ski marathon’s namesake and the starting point, is situated 321 m (1050 feet) above sea level and was not easily accessible back in the day.
+It is all quite understandable, considering just getting to the starting line was no easy feat., the ski marathon’s namesake, and the starting point, is situated 321 m (1050 feet) above sea level and was not easily accessible back in the day.